Leasing equipment for your gym

-For new gym owners, stocking an empty space with equipment is a daunting prospect.
+For new gym owners in the UK, stocking an empty space with equipment is a daunting prospect.
 The costs for isolation machine stations and free weights can stack up quickly and the price for expensive equipment like treadmills, elliptical trainers and rowing machines can seem prohibitive.

 Fortunately, gym owners can avoid the upfront costs of stocking a new space through leasing arrangements with equipment providers.
 Although the total cost to rent gym equipment may significantly exceed the total price of the assets, there are many more benefits to be gained through the arrangement.

 The benefits and advantages of gym equipment leasing